DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 ### Your professional qualifications

 If you haven't got QTS, schools you apply to will want to see alternative evidence of your teaching and academic qualifications.
-You can [get a statement of comparability from the UK information centre for international qualifications and skills](https://www.enic.org.uk/Qualifications/SOC/Default.aspx) showing how your qualifications compare to English ones.
+You can [get a statement of comparability from the UK information centre for international qualifications and skills](https://www.enic.org.uk/Qualifications/SOC/Default.aspx) (UK ENIC) showing how your qualifications compare to English ones.

 ### Tips on applying